Privacy of Blockchain

-Monero (XMR) is a Proof-of-Work cryptocurrency which started in 2014.
-It focuses on privacy, decentralization and scalability and relies on private and censorship-resistant transactions through the use of ring signatures, stealth addresses, and Ring Confidential Transactions (RingCT).
+Monero (XMR) is a Proof-of-Work cryptocurrency, which started in 2014.
+It focuses on privacy, decentralization and scalability.
+Its focus relies on private and censorship-resistant transactions through the use of ring signatures, stealth addresses, and Ring Confidential Transactions (RingCT).
 Ring signatures allow a sender to sign a transaction with 11 users’ keys, obscuring which key is theirs.
 Stealth addresses allow a receiver to use a one-time address for each transaction, hiding their true public key.
 RingCT allows for the amounts transacted to be blinded, but verifiably non-inflationary.

 Token name: XMR

 Dash is an open-source blockchain and cryptocurrency focused on offering a fast, cheap global payments network that is decentralized in nature.
 According to the project’s white paper, Dash seeks to improve upon Bitcoin (BTC) by providing stronger privacy and faster transactions.
 DASH uses a hybrid method called "coinjoin".
 The Dash network benefits from higher rewards and encourages miners to act as master nodes.
-Each miner of the master node has one thousand DASH as a buffer fund and every user who initiates a transaction can use these buffer funds, thus achieving the effect of "coinjoin".
-At last, Bitcoin transaction information is disrupted and difficult to track thanks to "coinjoin".
+Each miner of the master node has one thousand DASH as a buffer fund.
+And every user who initiates a transaction can use these buffer funds, thus achieving the effect of "coinjoin".
+Due to "coinjoin", Bitcoin transaction information is disrupted and difficult to track.

 Token name: DASH

 Zcash is the first blockchain system to use a zk-SNARKs zero-knowledge proof technology, which can provide complete payment confidentiality while still being able to use public blockchains to maintain a decentralized network.
-Zcash transactions automatically hide the sender, receiver, and amount of all transactions on the blockchain, and only those who have the view key can see the content of the transaction.
-However, users have complete control, and they can choose to provide other people with the view key.
+Zcash transactions automatically hide the sender, receiver, and amount of all transactions on the blockchain.
+Only those who have the view key can see the content of the transaction.
+Users have complete control, and they can choose to provide other people with the view key.